 The Gordon River is the main attraction at Strahan where cruise boats operate every day to one of the most pristine rainforest wilderness areas in the world.
 The West Coast Wilderness Railway is also another popular tourism experience that travels to Queenstown via a cog railway through dense rainforest and over mountains.

 Western Tasmania is best visited over a few days as visitors who come to Strahan and other west coast towns often find that they did not allow enough time and end up leaving wishing they had stayed longer.

 Stay tuned as we visit each town in detail on the west coast and the natural attractions that make this the jewel in Tasmania’s crown.

-Mike Fry is the owner of Ormiston House bed and breakfast accommodation in Strahan, Tasmania.
-Thanks again to Kylie Jones, Marketing Services Coordinator, Federal Group for allowing Think Tasmania to use some of their images.
+Mike Fry represents tourism group Discover Strahan and Carolyn Nissen is the chairperson of Tasmania’s West Coast tourism organisation.
+Together they are owners and hosts of Ormiston House Bed and Breakfast accommodation in Strahan.
+Article and photos were provided to Think Tasmania by Mike Fry with thanks to Kylie Jones, Marketing Services Coordinator, Federal Group for allowing use of some images.
 Please see the Pure Tasmania website for more information.